myers32/Currency-calculator/README.md

 ## *What's the purpose?*

-The purpose of it is to calculate the currency form PLN to:
+The purpose of it is to calculate the currency from PLN to:
 - USD,
 - EURO,
 - GBP.